AliG-2806/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock Paper Scissors game created in JavaScript, this game will be played entirely in the console.
+Rock Paper Scissors game created in JavaScript, this game will be played entirely in the page.